-How this MSP protects client data, profitability with security awareness training
+MSP Fluid Networks protects client data, profitability with security awareness and training

 Fewer trends in cybersecurity have impacted organizations more than the addition of IoT devices to the business IT environment.
 Once neatly defined, today’s security perimeter now expands past the physical office into employees’ personal devices and home networks — and the team at Fluid Networks has taken note.